 Add to this all the stereotypes conveyed in the media, especially the Indian movies, and you start to get why Indians don’t like black skins!
 Actually not only the black skins, but dark skins in general.
 There’s also discrimination among Indians on the basis of the color of their skin, but also the region they come from, the language they speak, their religion, their caste…

-Yep, Indians from the Northeast of the country, darker than anywhere else in the country, also face discrimination.
+Yep, Indians from Northeast India, darker than anywhere else in the country, also face discrimination.
 But in general, south Indians are darker than north Indians.
-Anyway, with all this, black people are also victims of discrimination.
+Anyway, with all this, black people in India are also victims of discrimination.
 Kinda crazy when you know what an Indian looks like!
 We don’t really talk about it, but every year thousands of Africans go to India to study.
 They mostly come from Nigeria, but also from Sudan, Tanzania, Kenya, Congo, South Africa, Uganda…

-And from what they say, African students face discrimination daily.
-To find an apartment, Indian guys jealous to see them hanging out with Indian girls, etc… And the racial slurs permanently, people spitting on them, throwing banana skins at them!
+And from what they say, African students face discrimination daily, and being black in India is not easy.
+To find an apartment, but also Indian guys jealous to see them hanging out with Indian girls, etc… A few people asked me “Do Indian girls like black guys?”
+Can’t tell for sure but apparently, several Indian girls date black men.
+And the racial slurs are permanent, but theer are also people spitting on them, throwing banana skins at them!
 I haven’t been through all those crazy things, I didn’t stay in India for several months like them, I was just traveling for a few weeks in the country.
 Therefore my experience is inevitably different, and limited compared to what they’re going through on a daily basis.
 Maybe it would have been different if I had decided to settle in India.
-But there’s a Hindi term I kept in mind “Kalu!”
+But there’s a Hindi term I kept in mind “Kalu!“

 I knew he was lying but anyway… The two other times, it happened in Jaipur.
 A teen passing by on his bicycle, and a moron riding his scooter.
 Easy, they knew it was impossible for me to catch them.
+Oh and an idiot also called me thay way in Dhaka, Bangladesh!
 Anyway, in Goa, I got on well with some locals, so I asked one of them “What does kalu mean?
 Honestly, is it a pejorative term or not?“ “No no, it’s not mean!
 ‘Kalu’ is the way me and my friends call one another, too!
 A little bit like the black guys in the US calling out to their friends ‘Hey my nigga!’, here in India we say ‘kalu’.
 There’s nothing wrong really, it’s friendly!“.
 I’ll never know if he said that just to reassure me or if it’s true, but the fat guy wouldn’t have said “It’s not me, it’s him!” if he had nothing to feel guilty about…

 So… Are the Indians racists or not?
 I still had in mind one survey released in 2013, stating India is one of the most racist countries in the world.
 And I thought about all those Indians who asked me if I had marijuana, ganja, coke.
 It happened a lot in Goa, but also in Jaipur and in the state of Kerala.
 Yeah, a black guy has to be a drug dealer, it just makes sense!